sakuralily11/CultureNet-Autism/README.md

 The culturalized deep models (CultureNet) follow the same architecture of GenNet; however, after training all layers with joint-culture data, the model freezes network parameters and uses culture-specific and/or child-specific data to fine-tune the last layer of the network.

-Face image data are unidentifiable facial features, obtained in the output of the fine-tuned residual network (ResNet), a deep network optimized for object classification.
+Face image data, which act as input for these models, are unidentifiable facial features, obtained in the output of the fine-tuned residual network (ResNet), a deep network optimized for object classification.

 ## Citation

 If you use this code or these benchmarks in your research, **please cite the following publications**:

-Ognjen Rudovic, Jaeryoung Lee, Lea Mascarell-Maricic, Björn Schuller, and Rosalind Picard.
-Measuring Engagement in Robot-Assisted Autism Therapy: A Cross-Cultural Study.
+Rudovic, O., Lee, J., Mascarell-Maricic, L., Schuller, B., Picard, R. "Measuring Engagement in Robot-assisted Autism Therapy: A Cross-cultural Study".
+Frontiers in Robotics and AI (2017).

 Available via [Frontiers in Robotics and AI](https://doi.org/10.3389/frobt.2017.00036).

-Ognjen Rudovic, Yuria Utsumi, Jaeryoung Lee, Javier Hernandez, Eduardo Castelló Ferrer, Björn Schuller, and Rosalind Picard.
-CultureNet: A Personalized Deep Learning Approach for Engagement Intensity Estimation from Face Images of Children with Autism.
+Rudovic, O., Utsumi, Y., Lee, J., Hernandez, J., Castello Ferrer, E., Schuller, B., Picard, R. "CultureNet: A Deep Learning Approach for Engagement Intensity Estimation from Face Images of Children with Autism."
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2018).

 Available [here](https://dam-prod.media.mit.edu/x/2018/08/04/iros2018_RudovicEtAl.pdf).